gabe-ochoa/gays-treats-to-eat/content/holidays/Stuffing.md

 Dictated from James Ochoa but made originally by Grandma (Juanita) Ochoa

+### Serving Size

+Fits a 12-20lb bird.
+There will be leftovers to cook on the side.

 ### Ingredients:

 - 2 stalks of organic celery, split, cut into bite sized pieces, use all the celery